-Please follow below steps to install the CPU.
+Please refer to the steps below to install the CPU.

 1. Please turn off the power and unplug the power cord before installing the CPU.
 Pull the lever up and away from the socket until it is at a 90 degree angle to the mainboard.